jshreyans/frontend-101/README.md

       - A responsive navigation bar made using CSS flexboxes and media queries
     - A5 : 3D buttons
         - 3D buttons made using CSS transforms
+    - A6 : DVM Logo
+        - Implementation of SVG Line Animations to draw the DVM Logo
     - A7 : The X Factor
         - iPhoneX Home Screen made using circular gradient backgrounds in CSS
 2. Set B